Quick links

 The Department of Computer Science at Princeton University maintains a dedicated computing and network infrastructure to support its academic and research mission.
 In addition to these resources, members of the CS department also have access to shared campus computing resources.

-The CS Network has a backbone based on 10 Gb/sec Ethernet and spans several buildings including the Computer Science Building, portions of Sherrerd Hall (the Center for Information Technology Policy), 221 Nassau Street, the Friend Center, as well as a dedicated "island" of 25 racks within the main campus data center.
-The CS Network has a 40 Gb/sec uplink to the main campus network.
-The main campus has two 10 Gb/sec uplinks to the commodity Internet and two 100 Gb/sec uplinks to Internet2.
-Within the Computer Science Building, each room is wired with multiple Category 5/5e UTP ports, single-mode fiber, multimode fiber, and RG6 coaxial cable.
-The entire building is covered by an 802.11b/g/n/ac wireless network.
+The CS Network has a backbone based on 10/40/100 Gbps Ethernet and spans several buildings including the Computer Science Building, 221 Nassau Street, the Friend Center, Corwin Hall, and the main campus data center.
+The CS Network has a 40 Gbps uplink to the main campus network.
+The main campus has two 10 Gbps uplinks to the commodity Internet and two 100 Gbps uplinks to Internet2.
+Within the Computer Science Building, each room is wired with multiple Category 5/5e UTP ports, single-mode fiber, and multimode fiber.
+The entire building is covered by the campus wireless network.

-The department maintains a central, high-performance modular filesystem based on Isilon H7000 storage nodes with an InfiniBand interconnect.
+The department maintains a central, high-performance modular filesystem with storage nodes interconnected with 100Gb ethernet.
 In its current configuration, there are approximately 1.1 PB of usable storage.
-The filesystem connects to the CS Network with a 20 Gb/sec uplink.
+The filesystem connects to the CS Network with a 400 Gbps uplink.
 All research data are protected by the equivalent of RAID-6 or better.

 At any given time, there are hundreds of personal computers connected to the network running Windows, MacOS, or Linux.
 Personal computers can connect to the central file system using CIFS.
-For centralized, general purpose computing, the department has two clusters of machines running the Springdale Linux distribution (a custom Red Hat distribution maintained by members of the computing staff of Princeton University and the Institute for Advanced Study).
-The first cluster, cycles, consists of four servers; each server has dual, sixteen-core, 512 GB RAM, and 1 Gb/sec Ethernet connections to the network and file system.
-The second cluster, ionic, is a traditional beowulf cluster with an aggregate of 5928 cores, 34.3 TB RAM, 577 GPUs.
-Each node in the ionic cluster has a 1 Gb/sec Ethernet connection to a dedicated switch which, in turn, has a 10 Gb/sec uplink to the department backbone and file system.
-Both clusters are remotely accessible via SSH.
+For centralized, general purpose computing, the department has two clusters of machines running RHEL 9.
+The first cluster, cycles, consists of four servers; each server has dual, twenty-core CPUs, 1 TB RAM, and 10 Gbps Ethernet connections to the network and file system.
+The second cluster, ionic, is a traditional beowulf cluster with an aggregate of 7000 CPU cores, 41.2 TB RAM, and 720 GPUs.
+Each node in the ionic cluster has a 10 Gbps Ethernet connection to a dedicated switch which, in turn, has a 120 Gbps uplink to the department backbone and file system.
+All clusters are remotely accessible via SSH.

-In addition to the resources dedicated to the CS department, researchers also have access to campus resources such as the library system (over 11 million holdings), the DataSpace Repository (for long-term archiving and dissemination of research data), and shared computational clusters.
-The largest cluster, tiger, consists of 80 CPU+GPU nodes and 488 CPU nodes.
-The CPU+GPU nodes have an aggregate of 2,240 CPU cores (20 TB RAM) and 320 NVIDIA P100 GPUs (5 TB RAM); the CPU nodes have an aggregate of 16,320 Skylake cores (99 TB RAM).
-The nodes are interconnected using Omnipath.
+In addition to the resources dedicated to the CS department or SEAS, researchers also have access to campus resources such as the library system (over 14 million holdings), the DataSpace Repository (for long-term archiving and dissemination of research data), and shared computational clusters.
+The largest cluster, della, consists of 367 nodes with an aggregate of 17,656 CPU cores (946 TB RAM) and 668 GPUs (46 TB RAM).
+The nodes are interconnected using FDR Infiniband.

 Follow us: Facebook Twitter Linkedin